 From a culinary point of view, Brittany presents itself from a particularly tasty side.
 From the wonderful galettes, the sweet crêpes, the tasty soups and hearty stews or the typical sparkling apple wines – tradition and variety are equally important in Brittany.
 The oldest recipe is the pancakes made from wheat or buckwheat flour – galettes.
 These can be enjoyed in the most varied flavours, such as with ham, egg and cheese, with goat cheese and tomatoes or with salmon.
 An internationally popular and particularly sweet specialty from Brittany is the crêpe.
 Typical savoury dishes include the cotriade, a hearty fish soup and the rustic meat stew Kig-ha farz, which has been a popular dish in the poorer classes for many decades.
 A well-known drink in Brittany is cider, a bitter sparkling apple wine made from sour apple varieties.

-Perfectly organised hiking holidays in Brittany
+Questions and answers about hiking holidays in Brittany